ramdhanhdy/DS_Project/README.md

-# Data Science Project
+# Description
-This repo contains personal data science project completed by me for academic, self learning, and hobby purposes.
-Presented in the form of iPython Notebooks, and R markdown files
+This repo contains personal projects completed by me for academic, self learning, and hobby purposes.
+Presented in the form of iPython Notebooks, Clojupyter Notebooks, and R markdown files.